 Spend an afternoon on a road trip from St Louis to Hannibal and relish the sceneries that inspired Mark Twain’s Tom Sawyer and Huckleberry Finn.
 The 116-mile (187-km) trip will only take about 2 hours without stops.
 However, you may want to drive a little slower to find some interesting stops.
 Take Rt.
 79, also called “The Great River Road” and have a short detour at Clarksville, where you can visit distilleries, vineyards, wineries, and more.
 Once you reach Hannibal, be sure to visit Mark Twain Cave and Mark Twain Riverboat, and try the Haunted Hannibal Tour.

 Have a road trip of your life

-Road trips are a great way to escape from the mundane life of the city.
+All kinds of trips, whether they’re day trips, weekends trips, or even just road trips, are a great way to escape from the mundane life of the city.
 Spend some quality time with your family and friends.
 Consider going on a short road trip from St. Louis, or a long drive to any of these great cities.

 Get Trip101 in your inbox